gtrubio192/ticTacToe_react/my-app/README.md

+## Display of an interactive tic-tac-toe game using React.
+Check it out, and may the odds forever be in your favor!

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>